Abuja Connection

 Abuja Connection is a 2003 Nollywood action film thriller directed by Michael Ezeanyaeche and starring Clarion Chukwura-Abiola.
 There were two other parts, Abuja Connection 2 and Abuja Connection 3, both directed by Adim Williams.

 Plot

-The film reflects on the struggle for Power, Money and how having the influential connections in Abuja, the capital of Nigeria, can bridge the line between poverty and wealth.
-Jennifer and Sophia are rivals in this game, they happen to belong to the same clan and have inside information of each other's mission.
+The film reflects on the struggle for power, money and how having influential connections in Abuja, Nigeria, can bridge the line between poverty and wealth.
+Jennifer and Sophia are rivals in this game.
+They happen to belong to the same clan and have inside information of each other's mission.
 However, Jennifer is far ahead of the game.
 She always defeats Sophia.
-Sophia is now fed up with the humiliation, she decides to stop the rivalry and look for Money and Power elsewhere.
+Fed up with the humiliation, Sophia decides to stop the rivalry and look for money and power elsewhere.
 Will she succeed?
-Or has Jennifer finally won the Battle?
+Or has Jennifer finally won the battle?